SanjoDeundiak/process-runner/DESIGN.md

 - OpenTelemetry traces/metrics; structured logging and audit logs.
 - Create a Dockerfile for deployment.
 - Use secure key management for TLS secret key (e.g., OS keyring/KMS).
+- Introduce a mechanism for CA to authorize clients and servers during the certificate issuance
+- Make client and server certificates short-lived (e.g., 30 minutes) to force them to rotate their key regularly, which will also imply CA authorization check each time.
 - Configurable resource limits per request and/or policy.
 - gRPC compression (e.g., for GetOutput).
 - [gRPC health checking](https://github.com/grpc/grpc/blob/master/doc/health-checking.md)